 Pandav Waterfalls and Caves – Into the lap of Nature in Panna

 So, I and Rishi left for Pandav falls from Khajuraho in the cab we hired.
-It is located at a distance of around 31KM from Khajuraho and can take around one to one and half hour to reach there.
+It is located at a distance of around 31KM from Khajuraho and can take around one to one and a half hours to reach there.
 Passing through many small villages, I saw the life of the people there.
 The road was spirally constructed with many ups and downs.
-It was kind of bumpy ride.
-I have lived my life in village, but haven’t seen villages like the ones I saw on the way.
+It was a kind of bumpy ride.
+I have lived my life in the village, but haven’t seen villages like the ones I saw on the way.
 People still live a very secluded life here.
 It was a clear glimpse of what I have studied in books.

-So, after a long uncomfortable ride, we reached to Pandav Falls.
+So, after a long uncomfortable ride, we reached Pandav Falls.
 The way was very desolated and forested.
-Surrounded by trees and reserve areas, Pandav falls and caves is located on the road.
+Surrounded by trees and reserve areas, Pandav falls and caves are located on the road.
 When we reached there, we tried to contact Gunjan who was supposed to come on scooty with others.
-But our phones lost network.
+But our phones lost the network.
 Somehow Rishi managed to call him and found that he met with an accident on the way.
 I don’t usually travel with friends but this time I did.